OAuth 2.1: What Changed and How Keycloak Implements It

 Key Changes

-Here are the major changes and improvements you can expect:
+Here are the major changes and improvements:

 - Simplification of Flows